AkshayLaddha943/Resnet16-Cornell-graspdataset/README.md

 # Resnet16-Cornell-graspdataset

-This repository contains the results after evaluating a pre-trained architecture Resnet16 on the Cornell grasp dataset
+This repository derives from the [grasp-multiobject](https://github.com/ivalab/grasp_multiObject_multiGrasp) repository and contains the results after evaluating a pre-trained architecture Resnet16 on the Cornell grasp dataset

 ## Pre-requirements